vercel/next.js/readme.md

 - Is used to change the initial server side rendered document markup
 - Commonly used to implement server side rendering for css-in-js libraries like [styled-components](./examples/with-styled-components), [glamorous](./examples/with-glamorous) or [emotion](with-emotion). [styled-jsx](https://github.com/zeit/styled-jsx) is included with Next.js by default.

 Pages in `Next.js` skip the definition of the surrounding document's markup.
-For example, you never include `<html>`, `<body>`, etc. To override that default behavior, you must create a file at `./pages/_document.js`, where you can extend the `Document` class:
+For example, you never include `<html>`, `<body>`, etc. To override that default behavior, you must create a file exporting a component that extends the `Document` class.
+You can put that file in `./pages/_document.js` or provide an explicit file path via the `documentPath` config setting.

 ```jsx
 // _document is only rendered on the server side and not on the client side